adamkovesdi/esp-matrixclock/README.md

 This is my dot matrix clock made with ESP8266 WiFi capable MCU.
 Accurate time signal is acquired from NTP and weather information is available through Openweathermap.org API.

-The firmware should be compiled on your own computer using Arduino IDE and then uploaded to the ESP chip.
+The firmware should be compiled on your computer using Arduino IDE and then uploaded to the ESP module.
 This is not a trivial task but there is a HOWTO section to make it easier with a step-by-step tutorial.

 ![esp-matrixclock](clock.jpg)

 ## Features
 - 24 hour time display
 - NTP sync
-- Weather data from Openweathermap.org API
+- Optional weather data from Openweathermap.org API
 - Outside temperature display
 - Wind speed display
 - Wind direction display
-- Low power, always-on
+- DST support (automatic change)
-- DST support (short D5 pin to ground during startup)
+- Serially configurable wifi credentials

 ## Prerequisites
-- ESP8266 board (recommended: Nodemcu/compatible see HOWTO)
+- ESP8266 board (recommended: NodeMCU/compatible see HOWTO)
 - MAX7219 based LED matrix display (order from China)
 - Openweathermap account
 - Arduino IDE + libraries (see below)